 Vitamin E is often singled out as the potential fountain of youth.
 However, there is no evidence that taking large doses of any vitamin can either stall or reverse the effects of ageing.
 Neither can any one vitamin restore a flagging sex drive or cure infertility.

 Vitamins and chronic disease

-In developed countries like Australia, vitamin deficiency is rare but the inadequate intake of some vitamins is not so rare and has been linked to a number of chronic diseases.
+In developed countries like Australia, vitamin deficiency is rare, but the inadequate intake of some vitamins is not so rare and has been linked to a number of chronic diseases.
 These include cardiovascular disease, cancer and osteoporosis.

 There is ongoing research to study the effects of taking vitamin supplements to prevent chronic disease, and evidence around nutrition and diet is constantly changing.
-It is important you consult with your doctor before taking vitamin supplements in high doses.
+It is important that you consult with your doctor before taking vitamin supplements in high doses.

 Where to get help

 - Your doctor

 - Dietitians Association of Australia Tel.
 1800 812 942